WICG/performance-measure-memory/README.md

   ]
 }
 ```
-The `bytes` field contains the total estimate of web page's memory usage.
+The `bytes` field contains the total estimate of the web page's memory usage.

 Each entry of the `breakdown` array describes some portion of the memory and attributes it to a set of windows and workers identified by URLs.
 We expect implementations to differ in the granularity of attribution.